hegelai/prompttools/README.md

     - No, the source code will be executed on your machine.
 Any call to LLM APIs will be directly executed from your machine without any forwarding.

 2. Does `prompttools` store my API keys or LLM inputs and outputs to a server?
     - No, all of those data stay on your local machine.
+We do not collect any PII (personally identifiable information).

 3. How do I persist my results?
    -  To persist the results of your tests and experiments, you can export your `Experiment` with the methods `to_csv`,